epanov1602/CommandRevSwerve/docs/Adding_Intake.md

         from commands.intakecommands import IntakeGamepiece, IntakeFeedGamepieceForward, IntakeEjectGamepieceBackward
         from commands2.instantcommand import InstantCommand

-        # while "A" button is pressed, intake the gamepiece
+        # while "A" button is pressed, intake the gamepiece until it hits the limit switch (or rangefinder, if connected)
         aButton = JoystickButton(self.driverController, XboxController.Button.kA)
         intakeCmd = IntakeGamepiece(self.intake, speed=0.2)
         aButton.whileTrue(intakeCmd)